 Can you see clearly now?

-But the Panasonic LX-3 was different; it's a downright "serious" camera, with fine lens and features and capabilities that photographers welcome.
-When your photos matter, it usually helps to be able to see what you're shooting, and there are a lot of situations where you just can't see an LCD very well, at least not any detail.
+But then came the Panasonic LX-3, which was different; it was a downright "serious" camera, with fine, fast lens and features and capabilities that photographers welcome.
+When your photos matter, it usually helps to be able to see what you're shooting, and there are a lot of situations where you just can't see an LCD screen very well, at least not any detail.

 I bought a couple of used hotshoe-mount optical viewfinders, but found them pretty worthless.

-After many trials and experiments, it has evolved into a folding tripod-socket-mount viewer, that's fairly compact and lets me see all the detail the LCD screen offers, under nearly all conditions.
-And even better, since it uses a tripod screw, it can be adapted to most any digital compact, not just the LX-3!
-Even if your camera does have a small optical viewfinder, you might still find the ClearViewer useful, because it shows you, in detail, what you're really getting, not just a glass-lens approximation of what the camera is pointed at.
+After many trials and experiments, it evolved into a folding tripod-socket-mount viewer that's fairly compact and lets me see all the detail the screen offers, under nearly all conditions.
+Even better, since it mounts to the tripod socket, it can be adapted to most any digital compact camera!
+Even if your camera does have a small optical viewfinder, or offers an add-on electronic viewfinder, you might still find the ClearViewer useful.
+With the large camera screen and close-up view, it shows you, in detail, what you're really getting, not just a glass-lens approximation of what the camera is pointed at.

 A Little History